TheOptimisticDev/aws-project/README.md

 # Sellsphere Marketplace

 Sellsphere is a fictional marketplace designed for educational purposes.
-It is a static web application hosted on Amazon Cloud Services (AWS), providing a simulated environment for learning about e-commerce platforms and cloud hosting.
+It is a static web application hosted on Amazon Cloud Services (AWS S3), providing a simulated environment for learning about e-commerce platforms and cloud hosting.

 ## Features